 - Chana Dal/ Bengal Gram – 2 tsp

 - Curry Leaves - 1 sprig

 - Salt to taste

-- Heat a pan with oil and temper with mustard seeds, bengal gram, asafoetida and fenugreek seeds.
+Heat a pan with oil and temper with mustard seeds, red chilli, bengal gram, asafoetida and fenugreek seeds.

-- Add curry leaves, chopped ginger, green chilies and saute for 2 minutes.
+Add curry leaves, chopped ginger, green chilies and saute for a minute.